 If you were bitten by a dangerous spider, make sure to seek medical attention immediately to avoid uncomfortable side effects (or even possible death if you leave it untreated).
 It’s more common for children to die from poisonous spider bites, so make sure to take your child to the hospital if they’ve been bitten by a brown recluse or similar species.

 Spiders are a common insect found inside homes.
 Although they sometimes just crawl inside, they can also make nests in your home and require spider extermination before they get out of hand.
 Spiders reproduce very quickly – they can lay up to 1,000 eggs (depending on the species).
 Although harmless spiders can definitely be annoying when you find them all around your home, dangerous spider infestations can threaten you and your family.
-If you’re dealing with a dangerous spider infestation such as a black widow, you will definitely want to hire black widow extermination to stay safe.
+If you’re dealing with a dangerous spider infestation such as a black widow, you will definitely want to hire black widow extermination.

 Aptive Environmental offers effective pest control services, with offices all over the United States.
 We are so confident in our services that, if the pest we exterminate comes back, we will too (at no additional cost)!